Anthonyhill7474/LiftingCastScraper/README.md

 2. Install Dependencies

 pip install -r requirements.txt
-# if using playwright:

 playwright install

-3. Run the Selenium pipeline:
+3. Run the scraper (default Selenium pipeline):

-python main.py --url "https://liftingcast.com/meets/mfnfcu3cri6q/roster" --engine selenium
+python main.py

-# mfnfcu3cri6q is the identifier for a specific competition
+Or specify a different meet URL in the code.

+Output HTML reports will appear in:

+output/

 4. Or run the Streamlit UI:
 streamlit run app/streamlit_app.py